igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

   Preferences > Alignments*.

-* To **color code none of the bases** in a track, regardless of whether they are mismatched, right-click the track and click on _Show mismatched bases_ in the pop-up menu.
+* To **color code none of the bases** in a track, regardless of whether they are mismatched, right-click the track and deselect _Show mismatched bases_ in the pop-up menu.
 To change it in all tracks, uncheck the box with the same name in *View > Preferences > Alignments*.

 * To  **disable the transparency shading of quality** in a track, click on *Shade base by quality* in the track's pop-up menu.
 To disable it for all tracks, uncheck the box named *Shade mismatched bases by quality* in *View > Preferences > Alignments*.

-  The preferences window also allows you to control the **transparency range** via the parameters *Maximum transparency at base quality* (default is base quality = 5) and *No transparency above base quality* (default is base quality = 20).
+* The preferences window also allows you to control the **transparency range** via the parameters *Maximum transparency at base quality* (default is base quality = 5) and *No transparency above base quality* (default is base quality = 20).